 She sighed, resting her head along the crook of my neck.

 "I know you have the right to know.
 It was always my intention of telling you everything I'd learn.
 As an informed person, you would be less inclined to make a mistake.
-I want you informed so that you'll know what to do if you find yourself in a situation like before."
+I want you informed so you'll know what to do if you find yourself in a situation like before."

-"You didn't tell me because you were worried about me," she concluded, having read in between the lines as always.
+"You didn't tell me yet because you were worried about me," she concluded, having read in between the lines as always.

 "I appreciate that, if you had anything bad to tell me after I flew in, I probably would've fallen apart."
 From the sound of her voice, I could tell it was hard for her to admit that to me.
 My heart lightened a little after learning her trust was still tentative.

 "Jason chased the assailant down the alley.
 He was fast, too fast even as he shed layers of clothes and shot at Jason."